 New Tesla models come equipped with a “Collision Avoidance Assist” with an intelligent braking system designed to recognize both speed and environment to detect the distance from an object in front of it.
 Automatic emergency braking helps eliminate or reduce the severity of an accident.

-When it comes to full automation technology, Tesla is considering several innovative approaches, including potentially incorporating lidar in their designs.
+Regarding full automation technology, Tesla is considering several innovative approaches, including potentially incorporating lidar in their designs.

 Lidar is a laser sensing technology that produces a detailed 3D map as it moves, identifying its surroundings and detecting all objects.
 Astronauts frequently use lidar to explore and map outer space.

-Pros to investing in Tesla:
+Pros of investing in Tesla:

 - Produce high-quality vehicles